shaleh/rpdb/README.rst

 Known bugs
 ----------
-  - The socket is not always closed properly so you will need to ^C in netcat and Esc+q in telnet to exit after a continue or quit.
   - There is a bug in Jython 2.5/pdb that causes rpdb to stop on ghost breakpoints after you continue ('c'), this is fixed in 2.7b1.